 It’s most often served as what is called “silog,” a combination of the words “sinangag” and “itlog,” or egg.
 Some of the most popular variations are longsilog (garlic rice, eggs, and longganisa, a sweet Filipino sausage), bangsilog (garlic rice, eggs, and fried milkfish called “bangus”), and tocilog (garlic rice, eggs, and pork tocino, cured pork belly).
 Mom always made garlic rice to pair with green onion omelets.

-Unlike the colorful fried rice found in Chinese restaurants or other Asian restaurants, garlic fried rice has four basic ingredients: oil, minced garlic, rice, and salt.
+Unlike the colorful fried rice with Chinese sausages found in Chinese restaurants or Thai basil fried rice, garlic fried rice has four basic ingredients: oil, minced garlic, rice, and salt.
 The beauty of this side dish is its simplicity.

 While some people like to add green herbs on top, keeping it simple highlights the flavor and aroma of the sauteed garlic.
 Since it’s typically paired with sweeter and/or saltier foods like pork tocino or bangus, having a simple side dish of garlic rice is a perfect way to balance the meal.